SimpleAmericanAccent/.github/profile/README.md

 This GitHub organization is used for internal development purposes, including:

-- 🌱 I’m learning React and building a private app for my clients to access annotated, interactive accent feedback and training resources.
-They already have access to an MVP and I'm improving over time.
+- 🌱 Private app for my clients to access annotated, interactive accent feedback and training resources.
+They already have access to an MVP and I'm improving it over time.
 As of 1/21/2025 it's:
   - Frontend:
     - Vanilla JS, HTML, CSS
     - Updating to React over time.